anthonyk191/awesome-site/README.md

 Odin Project Lessons: Landing Page
 Version 1.0

+Note*
-Note* This site is a sandbox environment for testing and development purposes only.
+This site is a sandbox environment for testing and development purposes only.
 Any content, features, or functionality are purely for demonstration and testing.
+Video games displayed on the website are made collaboratively by @anthonyk191 and @jucobee